hyhmia/BlindMI/README.md

 #Try BlindMI-Diff-w/o as following:
 python BlindMI_Diff_Without_Gen.py CIFAR ResNet50
 ```
-This is under the condition that we cannot use non-Member gernerated by ourselves.
+This is used in the condition where we cannot use non-Member gernerated by ourselves.
 It has two ways to get a rough part of non-member data.

 ### BlindMI-1class: